 (Pocket-lint) - Discovering the right gaming monitor for your needs can be tough.
 Specs often vary significantly, even in the same price bracket, and adding a curved screen into the equation means there's yet another thing to wrap your head around.

-While the concept of a curved TV has a gimmicky feel to it, since you're almost always sitting too far away for it to matter, it's a very different proposition with a monitor.
+However, while the concept of a curved TV has a gimmicky feel to it, since you're often sitting too far away for it to matter, it's a very different proposition with a monitor.

-Once you've got your checklist of the ideal specs you want for your curved gaming monitor, and also the price you're willing to stretch to, it's about finding the best available - and that's where we come in.
+Once you've got your checklist of the ideal specs for your curved gaming monitor, and also the price you're willing to stretch to, it's about finding the best available - and that's where we come in.

 ASUS TUF Gaming VG32VQ1B (32-inch)

 - Very reasonably priced